 Before making the move, ensure you have enough savings to cover initial expenses, including housing deposits, transportation, and daily living costs.
 The UK requires proof of financial stability for certain visa types, so it’s essential to have funds readily available.

-Unlike short-term visits, moving to the UK from the USA for work, study, or permanent residence requires a visa.
+Unlike short-term visits, moving to UK from USA for work, study, or permanent residence requires a visa.
 Common visa options include:

 Each visa type has different requirements, so research carefully and apply well in advance.